Our Adult and Pediatric Heart Transplant Program

 Are these procedures painful?

-Patients are under sedation for the procedure but may experience discomfort afterwards.
+Patients are under sedation for the procedure, but may experience discomfort for a period of time afterward.

 How long does it take to recover?